xfbs/passgen/NOTES.md

 how often which items should be picked with a similar format to how lengths are specified.

-### Implement custom randomness source

-Use a custom random data stream (or a key file that is hashed and the hash used to seed a PRNG?)

-Idea: use `libsodium`'s stream ciphers, such as ChaCha20, XChaCha20, Salsa20 or
-XSalsa20, along with a secret key or keyfile, to generate reproducible passes.

 ### Add disclaimer about timing sidechannels

 When generating variable-length passwords, the length is a sidechannel.